 But it’s rejection at an early age that ties together many of his clients, from all across the spectrum.

 “More often than not, it goes back to childhood, when they were told there was something wrong with them,” he says.
-“And obviously there's nothing wrong with that.”
+“And obviously there's nothing wrong with them.”